herbs for menopause weight gain

 Last but not least, one animal study suggests that reishi has a positive effect on gut bacteria, weight loss and insulin resistance (source).
 Human studies are needed to confirm this, but so far it sounds promising.

-Alternative adaptogenic mushrooms to try: cordyceps, turkey tail, maitake.
+Alternative adaptogenic mushrooms to consider: cordyceps, turkey tail, maitake.

 If stress has you feeling depleted, frazzled, depressed or you’re struggling to sleep, then oats are something to look into.